 John Holt – Help Me Make It Through The Night

-Winston Holt CD (11 July 1947 – 19 October 2014), better known as John Holt, was a reggae singer and songwriter from Jamaica who first found fame as a member of The Paragons, before establishing himself as a solo artist.
+John Holt (11 July 1947 – 19 October 2014), better known as John Holt, was a reggae singer and songwriter from Jamaica who first found fame as a member of The Paragons, before establishing himself as a solo artist.

 In 2004 he was awarded the Order of Distinction (Commander Class) by the Jamaican government for his contribution to Jamaican music.

 Holt’s style, notably slower and more romantic than most of his contemporaries, is a recognisable forerunner of the lovers rock subgenre.

 His song “Man Next Door” has been covered by numerous other reggae artists, including Dennis Brown, UB40 and Horace Andy.
 The latter sang in a more electronic vein for the Massive Attack album Mezzanine.